 5. Rest Mind

 When you are stressed out, you tend to go looking for food and begin a vicious cycle.
-Meditation activates your parasympathetic nervous system and reduces the stress, the cortisol, the insulin, and the hunger.
+Meditation activates your parasympathetic nervous system and reduces stress, cortisol, insulin, and hunger.
 The parasympathetic system is also called “the rest and digest system”, as it slows the heart rate, increases intestinal and gland activity, and relaxes sphincter muscles in the gastrointestinal tract.

 We hope you will enjoy exploring new ways to empower your meal and flatten the curve of blood sugar spikes using Green Tea.
 Herbal Tea is also a great choice if you are practicing intermittent fasting.